 We validate the idea of using a high-pass filter for recovering the acoustic side channel and investigate the effect of the cutoff frequency of the high-pass filter in Fig. 7(b).
-We specifically look at the ratio of noise energy given a high server power (4kW) to that given a low server power
+We specifically look at the ratio of noise energy given a high server power (4kW) to that given a low server power (2.8kW).

-(2.8kW).
 A higher ratio means that the noise energies between high server power and low server power are more different and hence more distinguishable (i.e., a better acoustic side channel).
 We also show the absolute noise energy recorded in the high server power case.
 We see that the ratio sharply rises up to 200Hz and remains around 1.7, while the absolute sound energy decreases significantly.
 While a high ratio is desirable to have a larger variation in the noise energy as the server power changes, a too low absolute noise energy is not effective since we need to have a detectable noise trace.
 Here, we choose 200Hz as the cutoff frequency for the high-pass filter, which gives a high ratio of noise energy given different server power levels and also a moderately high absolute noise energy.
-In general, the choice of "optimal" cutoff frequency that yields the best timing accuracy may vary with data centers and CRACs.
-However, in our experiments in Section 5.2, we find that the timing accuracy is not significantly affected over a wide range of cutoff frequencies (200Hz-600Hz), demonstrating a good robustness of our filtering approach.
+We will later vary the cutoff frequency in Section 5.2 to investigate how sensitive our timing accuracy is against the choice of cutoff frequencies.
 In Fig. 7(c), we further show the server power and filtered noise energy in the data center.
 We see that after filtering out the low-frequency components (mostly due to the CRAC noise), the recorded noise energy closely follows the changes in server power consumption, although the noise energy variation is not as sharp as in a quiet lab environment (shown in Fig. 6(b)) and there are more random disturbances (addressed in Section 4.4).

-In addition, we collect recordings from an online source [38] which provides background noise of a data center room.
+In addition, we also collect data center noise recordings from an online source [37].
 Then, we mix the collected data center noise with our own server noise recordings to emulate a scenario as if we were putting our servers in another data center.
-Although the "optimal" cutoff frequency is around 250Hz, our results confirm that using a high-pass filter can filter out undesired CRAC noise that would otherwise become dominant in a noisy data center environment.
+Our results further confirm that using a high-pass filter can filter out undesired CRAC noise that would otherwise become dominant in a noisy data center environment.
 The details are available in Appendix C.